hanahey/CurrencyConversionApp/ReadMe.txt

 Currency Conversion App
 -----------------------

-This application is as simple currency conversion application that allows you to convert between currencies.
+This application is a simple currency conversion application that allows you to convert between currencies.
 Currently, the currencies available for conversion are GBP, USD, EUR and AUD.

 This Application contains 2 main features: